vitaly001/Getting-and-Cleaning-Data-Course-Project/README.md

-You should create one R script called run_analysis.R that does the following.
+R script called run_analysis.R does the following.

-IT WILL MERGE BOTH SETS TO CREATE ONE DATA SET.
+IT MERGE BOTH SETS TO CREATE ONE DATA SET.

 Extracts only the measurements on the mean and standard deviation for each measurement.